The Pekingese: A Regal and Rare Breed

 Are the Pekingese and Pug Related?

 While Pekingese and Pugs share some physical characteristics, such as their brachycephalic faces and compact size, they are not closely related in terms of their breed history or lineage.
-Pekingese have a more ancient and exclusive lineage, originating in China and bred for Chinese royalty, whereas Pugs have a distinct history and hail from China as well but were later popularized in Europe.
+Pekingese have a more ancient and exclusive lineage, originating in China and bred for Chinese royalty, whereas Pugs have a distinct history and hail from China as well but were later popularised in Europe.

 Is Pekingese a Rare Breed?